 Dave Sutton, Director of Operations

 Dave is a Georgia native, growing up in DeKalb County.
-He currently lives in Marietta (briefly lived under the Strand Theatre in the mid 90’s)
+He currently lives in Marietta, with his most interesting residence being a brief stint living below Marietta’s famed Strand Theatre in the mid 90s.

 Dave holds a degree from Georgia State University.
-He apprenticed as a cabinetmaker and ran a remodeling business.
-He came to NCCS as a Maintenance Engineer from 2006 to 2009.
-Dave then worked as a Broadcast Engineer at CNN, Systems programmer for McKesson, and as a Chief engineer for +Supergroup in creative technology (advertising) before returning to NCCS.
+He also has expereince apprenticing as a cabinetmaker and running a remodeling business.
+He came to NCCS as a maintenance engineer from 2006 to 2009.
+Dave then worked as a broadcast engineer at CNN, systems programmer for McKesson, and as a chief engineer for +Supergroup in creative technology (advertising) before returning to NCCS.

-“The people.
-I am blessed to once again have the opportunity to work with the most dedicated community of believers who share a commitment to Christ, our students, parents and the community.”
+“The people are why I chose NCCS.
+I am blessed to have the opportunity to work with the most dedicated community of believers who share a commitment to Christ, our students, parents and the community.”

 Gordon Brittingham, President

 Gordon is an experienced leader and consults regularly with business teams in a variety of areas to help create effective strategies that will impact organizational results.
 He has hands-on experience within a wide range of financial service areas including: bankcard, internet lending, short-term lending and mortgages.
 He received his Bachelors degree from the University of Delaware.

 He and his wife Cynthia were married in 1992 and have three children, Taylor and David, who graduated from NCCS, and Kendall, who currently attends NCCS.

 The Brittinghams attend Grace Covenant Church.
 Currently Gordon is a soccer coach with the NW YMCA of Metro Atlanta.
 He enjoys spending time with his family and says his kids are his only current hobby.